 7. Stir and proceed as written.

 I do not add my starch to my soup to cook.
 I only add cooked starches.
-In this case, I took some Angel hair pasta nests and broke them into pieces; cooked for 3 minutes in boiling water, I add them to the pot at the last minutes to keep them from getting mushy.
+In this case, I took some Angel hair pasta nests and broke them into pieces; cook for 3 minutes in boiling water, I add them to the pot at the last minutes to keep them from getting mushy.

 Now I had my own, homemade Mrs. Grass’ Chicken Noodle Soup.